satan004/Loan-calculator/flask_app/DEVELOPER.md

 - app/routes.py — page routes and JSON API endpoints.
 - app/static/js/script.js — client-side helpers used by calculator pages.
 - app/templates/* — Jinja templates for UI.

-Important design notes
-- App uses factory pattern: `create_app()` in `app/__init__.py`.
-- Database: Flask-SQLAlchemy.
-Tables are created at startup using `db.create_all()` (suitable for small projects; consider Flask-Migrate for production).
-- Client-side evaluation: Basic and scientific calculators evaluate in browser using `eval`/`Function`.
-Keep that in mind for security.

-File-by-file function reference

 1) app/__init__.py
 ------------------